Histotechnician Certification - HT, HTL (ASCP)

 As the healthcare sector continues to expand, so too are careers in histotechnology predicted to increase.
-The U.S. Bureau of Labor Statistics (BLS) shows that careers in clinical laboratory technology—a closely-related career to histotechnicians—are growing at a rate of 11 percent (2018-2028), which is much faster than the national average compared to all other occupations (BLS 2020).
-Most entry-level positions require a bachelor’s degree and while licensure and certification requirements vary by state, most employers prefer to hire certified laboratory technicians (BLS 2020).
+The U.S. Bureau of Labor Statistics (BLS May 2021) shows that careers in clinical laboratory technology—a closely-related career to histotechnicians—are growing at a rate of 11 percent (2020-2030), which is much faster than the national average compared to all other occupations (8 percent).

 The American Society for Clinical Pathology (ASCP) Board of Certification (BOC) offers global certification for medical laboratory professionals.
-Since 1928, the ASCP has set high standards for professional competency and has certified more than 560,000 laboratory professionals.
+Since 1928, the ASCP has set high professional competency standards and certified more than 600,000 laboratory professionals.

 While the National Society for Histotechnology (HST), a participating society with ASCP, strongly recommends certification, it’s worth noting that not all medical laboratory positions require histology certification.
 A study released by the ASCP in 2017 shows that laboratory positions in specimen processing and phlebotomy are less likely to require histology certification, while positions with blood banks and hematology/coagulation are more likely to require certification (HST 2018).